 Getters

 An ion pump shall be used to remove residual gas molecules inside the cryostat after initial pump down and gas molecules that permeate the O-ring seals of the cryostat.
 The vacuum ports of the three cryostats can be connected to a single ion pump using a vacuum manifold.
 Ion pumps can provide a service life up to 80000 hours (9 years).
 An ion pump has no moving parts and will hold vacuum in the event of a power failure.

+Mounting locations and containers for traditional charcoal and zeolite getter materials are also planned to be included in the cryostat design.
+The inclusion of removable getter containers will permit the cryostat to operate in the absence of an ion pump if desired when the getter materials are installed.
+The charcoal getter shall be mounted such that it can be maintained at the cold temperature.